Rockies vs. Giants Player Props Betting Odds

 Profar Stats

 - Jurickson Profar has 19 doubles, two triples, six home runs, 36 walks and 32 RBI (74 total hits).
-He has swiped one base.
+He has stolen one base.

 Profar Recent Games